Skip to main content

 Provider vs Client

-Stalwart Mail Server supports OpenID Connect in two primary ways: it can function as an OpenID Connect Provider (OIDC server) or be configured to authenticate users against third-party OIDC providers.
-This flexibility allows administrators to either use Stalwart as the central identity provider or leverage external OIDC services for authentication.
+Stalwart supports OpenID Connect in two directions.
+It can act as an OpenID Connect provider or it can authenticate users against a third-party provider.
+This lets administrators either use Stalwart as the central identity provider or delegate authentication to an existing identity system.

-- OIDC Provider: Stalwart Mail Server acts as an OpenID Connect provider, allowing clients (such as web applications, email clients, or other services) to authenticate users and obtain ID tokens that confirm their identity.
-This mode is useful when Stalwart is the central service managing user identities across multiple applications and services within an organization.
+• OIDC Provider: Stalwart acts as the OpenID Connect provider.
+Clients (web applications, email clients, or other services) authenticate users against Stalwart and receive ID tokens that confirm their identity.
+This mode is useful when Stalwart is the identity provider for other services.